Top Four Cyber Security Threats to Businesses

 - Malware Attack

-The advancement in technology comes with a number of vulnerabilities.
+The advancement in technology comes with several vulnerabilities.
 The cybercriminals exploit these vulnerabilities to control the smart devices and applications and even the surveillance system of your offices.
 To add up to the trouble, the owner of the system doesn’t even become aware of it.

 Malware is known as a master of disguises and cause unimaginable harm.
 It keeps working in the background and takes away all your data without letting you know.
 Some of the common types of malware are – Emotet, Kovter, NanoCore, Trickbot, etc.